 Autoimmune hair loss or Alopecia areata (reasons for rapid hair loss in women) can be prevented and managed by applying corticosteroids on bald patches or by taking steroid medications in the form of tablets or injections.

-Other treatment options include low laser therapy, plasma rich platelet (PRP) for women hair loss therapy for stimulating hair growth.
+Other treatment options include low laser therapy, Hair Regrowth Treatment for women hair loss therapy for stimulating hair growth.
 These therapies have their limitations and are useful in mild to moderate hair loss conditions.

 Surgical treatment: Hair transplantation is FDA approved, proven, and a lasting solution for hair loss problems.
 Follicular unit transplantation(FUT) and Follicular unit extraction (FUE) are primary methods for transplanting donor hair to bald patches of your scalp.
 Donor hairs are commonly collected from the back of the head.
 Both procedures are invasive procedures with good success rates.
 With advancements in technique and technology, the resulting hair looks natural and you can have fuller hair you always wanted.

 For reversing the effects of hair loss, it is essential to identify the underlying problems and take required treatment.
 For example, women suffering from hair loss due to iron deficiency can start taking iron supplements in the form of oral tablets and also by taking an iron-rich diet.
 Similarly, women with low vitamin levels need to take the required amount of vitamin supplements to slow down the process of hair loss and reverse the signs.